AguaClara/Textbook/Technical_Report/StaRS.rst

     :widths: 5 25 62
     :class: wraptable

-    7, inlet tank, distributes the clarified water to the 4 filter inlets 8, overflow, automatically diverts clarified water to the pipe gallery when the filter head loss exceeds the maximum design value
+    7, Inlet tank, distributes the clarified water to the 4 filter inlets 8, Overflow, automatically diverts clarified water to the pipe gallery when the filter head loss exceeds the maximum design value
-    9, bubble weir, lifts bubbles to prevent them from entering the inlets to the filter 10, backwash orifice plate, adds head loss to filter inlet 1 during filtration so that it has the same head loss as the other inlets.
+    9, Bubble weir, lifts bubbles to prevent them from entering the inlets to the filter 10, Backwash orifice plate, adds head loss to filter inlet 1 during filtration so that it has the same head loss as the other inlets.
 Removed during backwash.
-    11, backwash trunk, deliver water from the inlet tank to the filter chamber during filtration and during backwash 12, inlet trunks, deliver water from the inlet tank to the filter chamber during filtration
+    11, Backwash trunk, deliver water from the inlet tank to the filter chamber during filtration and during backwash 12, Inlet trunks, deliver water from the inlet tank to the filter chamber during filtration

 .. _table_Filter_outlet_tank: